Literary Chinese in Vietnam: History

-The influence of Confucian literati grew in the following Tran dynasty (1225–1400) until they had a monopoly on public office.
+The influence of Confucian literati grew in the following Trần dynasty (1225–1400) until they had a monopoly on public office.
 The first official history, the Annals of Đại Việt (1272), was commissioned during this dynasty.

-Although this work has been lost, it served as a model for later annals, and parts of it are preserved in later annals written in Chinese, the Abbreviated Annals of Đại Việt (late 14th century) and the Complete Annals of Đại Việt (1479).

-Unofficial histories from this period include the Spirits of the Departed in the Viet Realm and the Wondrous Tales of Linh Nam, parts of which were also incorporated into the Complete Annals.
+Although this work has been lost, it served as a model for later annals, and parts of it are preserved in later annals that were written in Chinese, which include the Abbreviated Annals of Đại Việt (late 14th century) and the Complete Annals of Đại Việt (1479).
+Unofficial histories from this period include the Spirits of the Departed in the Viet Realm and the Wondrous Tales of Lĩnh Nam, parts of which were also incorporated into the Complete Annals.

 Literary Chinese remained the language of administration throughout the traditional period, except during two short-lived reformist regimes.

-When Hồ Quý Ly seized the throne in 1400, as well as pursuing a programme of land reform, he sought to break the power of the Confucian literati by making Vietnamese, written in the Nôm script, the state language and translating the classics to make them available to all.
+When Hồ Quý Ly seized the throne in 1400, as well as pursuing a programme of land reform, he sought to break the power of the Confucian literati by making Vietnamese, written in the Nôm script, the state language, and translating the classics to make them available to all.
 Hồ's reforms were reversed after Ming China invaded the country.

-None of the Nôm literature of the period has survived, through a combination of the Ming destruction of Vietnamese libraries and the continued prestige of Chinese works after the Ming were driven out.
+None of the Nôm literature of the period has survived, through a combination of the Ming destruction of Vietnamese libraries, and the continued prestige of Chinese works after the Ming were driven out.
 Similar reforms were attempted by Nguyễn Huệ from 1788, but were again reversed at the beginning of the succeeding Nguyễn dynasty (1802–1945).